Support for children aged 0-25 with Special Educational Needs and Disabilities

 Young people who attend Higher Education may be able to apply for financial support through the Disabled Students’ Allowance.

 Careers and learning information and support is available through UP in BCP.
-The service has 3 Youth Access Points - Poole, Muscliff and Creekmoor.
+The service has 2 Youth Access Points - Poole and Muscliff.

 For more information about learning and training and finding employment for young people with SEND, visit the Preparing for Adulthood section of the Local Offer.